waltoto/inap.github.io/index.md

 And yes, we're talking about the Chinese NBA basketball player featured in the film *The Magic Aster*!
 This data really does have it all.

 As much fun as it is to inspect these career profiles by hand, we're going to use the power of clustering algorithms to classify these career types for us.
 Make way for **unsupervised K-Means**!
-A little **elbow method** to determine the number of clusters, while keeping the number of clusters low enough to facilitate interpretation...
+A little **Elbow method** to determine the number of clusters, while keeping the number of clusters low enough to facilitate interpretation...
 And here are the **centroid** profiles!

 <div style="flex: 4; height: 600px;">